 Said and done.
 Prior to going to Paris I made a booking through contacting Shangri-La on Facebook.
 First of I have to be honest with you.
 I contacted Shangri-La by email, to try and get help with a booking.
 And they stopped responding to my emails.
 It was very weird, especially for a luxury brand and hotel at that.
 But then I contacted them through their Facebook page and after a week or so, they responded and assisted me with a booking.

-I was showed to a corner table, where I was placed amongst colourful cushions.
-I got to choose my tea and after a very short moment a beautiful and abundant afternoon tea spread was presented to me.
+I was shown to a corner table, where I was placed amongst colourful cushions.
+I got to choose my tea and after a very short moment, a beautiful and abundant afternoon tea spread was presented to me.
 I got all the classics such as scones with cream and jams, finger sandwiches and various sweets.
-Not only that, I also got an additional plate with the most beautiful pastries imaginable.
-To cute to eat but I did and they where amazing.
+Not only that, but I also got an additional plate with the most beautiful pastries imaginable.
+Too cute to eat but I did and they were amazing.